Updated: Dec 3, 2021

 A C-Corp also has an expectation of a longer life expectancy than an LLC or S-Corporation.
 If an owner leaves in the latter options, then the business typically dissolves.
 The remaining partners could form a new structure, but that involves the creation of a “new” company.
 Owners can leave a C-Corporation at any time.

-There are increased regulations and administrative duties at the local, state, and national level with a C-Corporation, so it isn’t well-suited for most small businesses.
+There are increased regulations and administrative duties at the local, state, and national levels with a C-Corporation, so it isn’t well-suited for most small businesses.
 The cost may also be prohibitive, with ongoing fees being several thousand dollars per year in some states.

 Incorporating your business allows you to protect your personal assets.
 There are tax advantages to consider in each structure, so choose carefully to ensure the right amount of money goes to the government each year.